Ihor-Slastonov/delivery-backend/README.md

 # Jam's Delivery (Backend)

-Hurry up and place your order and we'll deliver it for you!
+Hurry up!
+Place your order and we'll deliver it for you!

 ## The server part is created using:
 - https://expressjs.com/